 Transactional data is terrific and can be incredibly useful in evaluating your marketing efforts, but there’s another huge benefit to selling directly to your readers: more money!
 When you sell directly through your own website, you cut out the middleman.
 This means you retain more of the profit, which can then be reinvested into smarter, data-based marketing.
 Or, more likely, light up shoes.

 All this sounds great, but how do you go about selling directly to your readers?

 There are a few ways to do this.
 The first is manual order fulfillment.
 If you already have an author website, you can take orders through your site and manually fulfill and ship.
 These can be lovingly referred to as “packing parties” and would entail you purchasing your books in bulk and hand fulfilling orders as they come in.
 One benefit to this is the opportunity to add things to the shipment such as custom bookmarks, a postcard that has more information about you or your other books or even a note to request a review once the reader has completed the book.

 The second is through automated fulfillment.
 If packing parties are not your style, then the option behind door #2 is probably right for you!
 By selling directly and automating the print and fulfillment, you never have to worry about inventory or postage or bribing your friends and loved ones into helping you lick envelopes.
 If this sounds appealing to you, we can help!

-Lulu has two solutions that allow you to sell directly to your customers and reap all of the benefits I listed above:
+We have two solutions that allow you to sell directly to your customers and reap all the benefits I listed above.

 Lulu API: Our API provides a white-label service that allows you to plug into our global print network by embedding a few simple lines of code into your website.
 As orders come in they are transmitted to us for automated print and fulfillment.